 Malcolm Gladwell speaks of innovators, people who are always different.
 They wear odd clothes, and in ways that others don’t and wouldn’t.
 They start fads, but they don’t follow them.
 They never follow anything.
 Whatever it is that makes most people want to be like others, and join in with others, they don’t have.
 It is a life strategy.
 Think about it.
 Always being different avoids comparison.
 You can win when only you are playing.

 “What others think about me, or feel about me, that’s so irrelevant.
 Anymore than it is for me, when I go see a movie, say Wuthering Heights or something, and have to wonder what Lawrence Olivier is really like.”

 This is Nobel Laureate, Bob Dylan.
-He still insists on being him, whether you like it or not.
-He has a born focus on his own, inner experience, and with his trained skills of melody and lyric, he expresses what he finds there.
+He insists on being him, whether you like it or not.
+With a born focus on his own, inner experience, with his trained skills of melody and lyric, he expresses what he finds there.
 He wants no contrivance, no preconceived, or planned song.
-He doesn’t want us to understand him.
+And he doesn’t want us to understand him.
 He doesn’t think we should try to understand him.
-He just wants us to listen to the songs.
-“It’s all in the songs.”
-He wants us to be open to what they do to us, not what we are told to think they mean, or are supposed to mean.

 “If a song moves, you, that’s all that’s important.
 I don’t have to know what a song means.
 I’ve written all kinds of things into my songs.
 And I’m not going to worry about it – what it all means.”